Roberts-sw/RX-target-board-GCC/RTK5RX65Ndemo07/readme.md

 ### converting the project afterwards to C++:
 In case you forgot to create the project as a C++-project, it has to be converted to a C++-project:
 - File > New > Convert to a C/C++ Project (adds C/C++ Nature) >
   - _Convert to a C/C++ Project_
   - select `RTK65RX65Ndemo07`, choose Finish >
 - change file name of `main.c` to `main.cpp`

-Now when using statis objects, a build will probably give you error messages, stating something with **undefined reference to `__dso_handle'**.
+Now when using static objects, a build will probably give you errors, complaining about **undefined reference to `__dso_handle'**.

 In order to get a proper build you need to add an **assembler**-setting, because the code in `start.S` needs to know there are static C++-objects to be able to initialize them:
 - Project > Properties >
 - _Properties for RTK5RX65Ndemo07_
   - C/C++ Build > Settings > Assembler > Source >